 - Reveton is particularly convincing, as the ransomware will lock the person’s computer and then send a message claiming it was locked by a law enforcement agency and a fine must be paid to regain access.

-What You Can Do to Protect Yourself and Your Business From Ransomware
+What You Can Do to Protect Yourself and Your Business From having to pay Ransom

 Whether you are a small business owner, remote worker, or a regular person who uses their computer for a variety of reasons, know that your data is at risk of ransomware attacks.
-However, there are a few key ways you can protect yourself.
+However, there are a few key ways you can you can be proactive with ransomware protection.
 One of the best ways is to regularly back up your data.
 This way, if you do become infected with ransomware, you can restore your data from the backup and avoid paying the ransom.
 You should also keep your antivirus software up to date, run regular scans, and opt for a variety of strong passwords rather than just a few that are easy to remember.
 Finally, be careful when clicking on links or opening attachments in emails from unknown senders.

 For best practices, rely on a company that specializes in cybersecurity to protect your data.
 At viLogics, we support next-generation business technologies by partnering with enterprise tier-one vendors, including VMware, Cisco, and Dell EMC.
 We also support legacy infrastructures, such as IBM, AIX, and Unix systems.
 Learn more about the following services by visiting our website!